zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 ```

 > **TIP**
 > It can take up to 20 seconds for the BeagleBone to load and run the zetta node.
-You'll know you're ready once you see "Zetta is running on..." show up in your console.
+You'll know you're ready once you see "Zetta is running at..." show up in your console.

 #Interaction

 ##Make it Beep!

 Now the moment you've been waiting for...buzzing that buzzer!
-To do this, we'll point the zetta browser to the zetta server node that's now running on the BeagleBone black.
+To do this, we'll point the zetta browser to the zetta server node that's running on the BeagleBone.

 > View your app in the [Zetta Browser](http://browser.zettajs.io/#/overview?url=http:%2F%2Fbeaglebone.local:1337)

 It only takes a few seconds to connect.
 Once you do, you will see something like this:

 ![Zetta Browser with Piezo Attached](/images/recipes/security_system/zetta-browser-piezo.png){:.zoom}